clearent/ClearentIdtechIOSFramework/README.md

 # IDTech iOS Framework :iphone: :credit_card:

-This iOS Framework works with the IDTech framework allowing you to handle credit card data form an IDTech VIVOpay reader (VP3300).
+Our iOS Framework works with the IDTech framework allowing you to handle credit card data form an IDTech VIVOpay reader (VP3300).
 The audio jack and bluetooth versions are supported.

 Visit the [Clearent Mobile API Docs](http://api.clearent.com/swagger.html#!/Quest_API_Integration/Mobile_Transactions_using_SDKs) to see how to run a mobile sale using our Rest endpoints.